For those of us that are old enough to remember the Disney movie Mary Poppin’s you can be forgiven for thinking about the song that goes like this….

 - and more.

-Many of these symptoms are a bit “vague” and not necessarily just limited to gangliosidosis.
-Plus, there are a lot of different “storage diseases” that a dog can suffer which will share many of these same symptoms which is why it’s important to have your dog examined by a professional veterinarian if you suspect that he or she might be suffering from some “type” of neurological condition.
+The problem is that many of these symptoms are a bit “vague” and not necessarily just limited to gangliosidosis.
+Plus, there are a lot of different “storage diseases” that a dog can suffer which will share many of these same symptoms, which is why it’s essential to have your dog examined by a professional veterinarian if you suspect that they might be suffering from some “type” of neurological condition.

 Because while it is…